 Welcome

-I obtained my Ph.D. from the Stanford University Computer Science Department, along with a M.S. from the Statistics Department, where I was advised by Benjamin Van Roy.
+I received my Ph.D. from the Stanford University Computer Science Department, along with a M.S. from the Statistics Department, where I was advised by Benjamin Van Roy.
 I was affiliated with both the Stanford Artificial Intelligence Lab and the Stanford Computation & Cognition Lab.
 Prior to that, I completed B.S. and M.S. degrees in the Brown University Computer Science Department, advised by Michael Littman while also working closely with Stefanie Tellex.

 Research Interests